If both hips are replaced, can you add height to my body?

 Yes.
 If both hips are replaced, it is possible to increase the leg length on one side and increase it by the same amount on the other side.
 However, any gain in height is about an inch or less.
 The limiting factor includes the muscles, tendons and nerves, which only have so much stretch before there is injury or damage.

-Will my leg be longer or shorter after hip replacement surgery?
+Will my leg be longer or shorter after surgery?

-This is an important topic, and should be understood before you embark on any hip replacement, no matter where you have the hip replacement done.
+This is an important topic, and should be understood before you embark on any hip replacement, no matter where you have the surgery done.

 Hip resurfacing is an operation similar to replacement.
 During resurfacing, the arthritic ball is capped with metal, and an artificial socket is placed in the pelvis.
 Any bone removed is replaced with an equivalent thickness of metal in hip resurfacing, so there is no noticeable gain or loss in leg length during hip resurfacing.

 In contrast to hip resurfacing, during hip replacement the arthritic ball is removed and replaced with a new ball.
 Since the artificial ball comes in different neck lengths, the surgeon is able to adjust muscle tension, leg length and ball-socket stability during the hip replacement.
 These adjustments reflect complex decision-making and trade-offs during surgery.
 Rarely, because of anatomic constraints or other patient-specific reasons, slight leg lengthening may occur.
 If this is completely unacceptable, you should not consider hip replacement surgery.

 In the overwhelming majority of cases, there is no change in leg length after hip replacement.
 In most cases where the patient feels a change in leg lengths, that perception disappears over several months as the muscle and tissues stretch.

 Can leg length be changed during hip replacement surgery?